Get a nutritious head start on your mornings with this easy baked oatmeal recipe! The flavor variations guarantee that it won’t get boring.

 - ¼ cup coconut sugar, brown sugar, or maple syrup

 - 1 large egg or 2 tablespoons ground flax seeds (flax meal)

 - 1 tablespoon coconut oil, melted or butter

 - Pinch of salt

-- Mix all ingredients in a large bowl until combined.
+- Combine all ingredients in a large bowl and mix until combined.

-- Pour into prepared pan and bake for 45-50 minutes or until set and golden brown.
-Serve warm with milk or yogurt.
+- Pour into prepared pan and bake for 30 to 40 minutes or until set and golden brown.
+Serve warm with milk or yogurt, if desired.

 - Store leftovers in a covered container in the refrigerator for up to 6 days.
 Reheat in the microwave in 30 second intervals or until warm.

 - Nutrition information is based on using 2% milk, coconut sugar, egg, and coconut oil.
 It does not include variations.